Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Modelling Binary Merger Observations

 \subsection{Properties of binary merger populations}

 In this study we use certain assumptions on the properties of the BSS and DSS, summarised by the following. \begin{itemize} \item[---] For 3G detectors, all BSS events are assumed to be from merging binary neutron stars (BNS), while DSS are from both binary black hole (BBH) and black hole neutron star (BHNS) mergers.
 Though many observed BNS will also be DSS, BBH and BHNS will be the dominant contributors.
-For DeciHz detectors we assume well-localised BBH and BHNS mergers also contribute to the BSS sample. \item[---] The redshift uncertainty for BSS,
+For DeciHz detectors we assume well-localised BBH and BHNS mergers also contribute to the BSS sample.
+This is because for these detectors the constellations of satellites distributed around the Sun provide excellent source sky localisation \cite{BBO}, allowing many GWs to be localised to a host galaxy from which a redshift can be determined. \item[---] The redshift uncertainty for BSS,

 is spectroscopic, with $\sigma_{0,{\rm BSS}} = 0.001$ \cite{GW170817}. \item[---] For DSS, a localisation uncertainty of $1\,$deg$^2$ is adopted \cite{BBH_error_Fisher,BBH_error_estimte}.
 The redshift is determined by a statistical average of galaxies in the localisation error box.
 We set